Fred the Godson

-Frederick Thomas (February 22, 1985 – April 23, 2020), known as Fred the Godson, was an American DJ and rapper from The Bronx, New York.
-At his death in April 2020, he became one of the most notable New Yorkers to have died of COVID-19 complications early in the pandemic.
+Frederick Thomas (February 22, 1985 – April 23, 2020), known as Fred the Godson, was an American DJ and rapper.
+He was the first high-profile hip hop personality to have died from COVID-19 in April 2020; the early stages of the pandemic.

 Early life

-Frederick Thomas was born on February 22, 1985, and grew up in The Bronx, New York City.
+Frederick Thomas was born on February 22, 1985, and grew up in the Bronx, New York City.
 He gained an early nickname of "Big Bronx".

 He started freestyling in the early 2000s.

 Career

 Thomas's music was characterized by his husky voice, humorous wordplay, and creative rhymes.
 In the early-2010s, he released two mixtapes; his debut was Armageddon in 2010, featuring samples of The Notorious B.I.G., Busta Rhymes and Cam'ron.
 His second release, City of God, was one of a series for DJ Drama's Gangsta Grillz, and featuring Pusha T and Raekwon.

 In 2011, XXL included him in its annual Freshman class of up-and-comers.

 Between 2011 and 2020, Thomas released music and performed regularly, guest DJ-ing on New York radio station based in Hudson Hot 97, and collaborated with artists including Pusha T, Jadakiss, Cam'ron, and Raekwon, as well as releasing the answer song, "Monique's Room".
 He released two additional mixtapes in 2020, Training Day in January with Jay Pharoah, and Payback, released on March 20, 2020, which would be his last release before his death from COVID-19 one month later.